BioClub/labU/README.md

 # BioClub Wordpress Theme

-Open Development for our shiny new Wordpress Theme for bioclub.org
+Open Development for our shiny, new Wordpress Theme for BioClub Tokyo

 ## Designs